Edward-Chen03/Mediflow/README.md

 ## Introduction

-Mediflow is a flexible web app built to simulate an operational workflow for a medical environment.
-This includes manage processes such as medical procedures and as well as inventory such as room appointments, equipment statuses, employee schedules, and tasks.
+Mediflow is a flexible web app built to sustain a medical environment.
+It facilitates the management of key processes such as medical procedures, inventory control, and workspace organization.
+This includes handling pre-operative and post-operative workflows, room scheduling, equipment status tracking, employee scheduling, and individual task management.

 Click the image above to interact with the website.